NicoleLatifi/career-development-curriculum/module_one/2005_career_journal.md

 https://www.linkedin.com/in/nicole-latifi-4152771ab/

 3. What other steps will you take this week to update your branding or practice your story?

+_I will reach out to a mentor and send them my first version of my story._

 ### Mod 2 Week 3: Job Search Strategies <a name="week-3"></a>
 Assess your habits from week 2: how did you spend your time this past week?
 What was effective in your habits?
 What could be more effective?
 What steps will you take to make that happen?